ozgurrgul/sheetly-docs/install.md

 # Install

-In order to create your website, go to the following link and copy the Sheet:
+In order to create your website, go to the following link and copy the sheet:

 https://docs.google.com/spreadsheets/d/1VVuc6y1DW_6Y7N3LtR1R0e62EmbsFWTOxYT_Yq1g-OU/copy

 This sheet is like a base template for all templates, so you can use as starting point.
+Also you can choose from Examples page too.
 After copying it,

 1. Click Add-ons > Sheetly > Register (Skip this if you already registered)
 2. Accept permissions when you see this authorization screen